-Rebranding a company is to marketers what the Prom is to high schoolers.
-Love it or hate it, you’re going to have to do it at least once in your life.
-In may ways, rebranding your first company is a rite of passage, so you want to make sure you do it right.
+Rebranding a company is to marketers what the prom is to high schoolers.
+Love it or hate it, you’ll have to do it at least once in your life.
+In many ways, rebranding your first company is a rite of passage, so you want to ensure you do it right.
 The good news is that, while every rebrand is unique, the successful ones always follow the same pattern: You start by analyzing your current brand, you then define a space that your brand can own, craft your new brand, and finally, launch the new brand into the marketplace.

 Before you start on the rebranding process, make sure you have a documented plan for the following four steps: